-Appendix C: C , , , , , , , , , , , , , , , , , , , Term or Acronym Definition American Board of Medical Specialties (ABMS) The American Board of Medical Specialties (ABMS) works in collaboration with 24 certifying Member Boards to maintain the standards for physician certification.
+Appendix C: C •/ Term or Acronym Definition American Board of Medical Specialties (ABMS) The American Board of Medical Specialties (ABMS) works in collaboration with 24 certifying Member Boards to maintain the standards for physician certification.
 Audit A request for material evidence of a CME provider meeting the expectations of a given board's MOC program requirements.
 Continuing or Continuous Certification A process or program by which a board-certified physician continues to remain certified.
 Also referred to as Maintenance of Certification by some boards.
 Diplomate A physician that has earned board certification for one or more of the 24 ABMS certifying boards.
 MOC Part II MOC requirement of ABMS board-certified diplomates to participate in high-quality, unbiased educational and self-assessment activities.
 MOC Part IV MOC requirement of ABMS board-certified diplomates to engage in ongoing assessment and improvement activities to improve patient outcomes and demonstrate use of evidence and best practices compared to peers and national benchmarks.
-Often referred to as Improvement in Medical Practice, Practice Assessment, Practice Improvement and/or Quality Improvement.
-Improvement in Medical Practice MOC requirement of ABMS board-certified diplomates to engage in ongoing assessment and improvement activities to improve patient outcomes and demonstrate use of evidence and best practices compared to peers and national benchmarks.
+Often referred to as Improvement in Medical Practice, Improvement in Health and Healthcare, Practice Assessment, Practice Improvement and/or Quality Improvement.
+Improvement in Health and Healthcare (IHHC) Part IV activities entitled "Improvement in Medical Practice" (IMP) will now be known as "Improvement in Health and Healthcare" (IHHC).
+The name change will be effective January 1, 2024, and reflects the ABMS Standards for Continuing Certification that promote the design of integrated, specialty-specific programs by Member Boards to support an individual physician's (diplomate's) continuing professional development.
+ABPath is the first Board to implement this change.
+Improvement in Medical Practice (IMP) MOC requirement of ABMS board-certified diplomates to engage in ongoing assessment and improvement activities to improve patient outcomes and demonstrate use of evidence and best practices compared to peers and national benchmarks.
 Often referred to as Part IV.
 Institute of Medicine (IOM) The Institute of Medicine (IOM), now known as the National Academy of Medicine, is affiliated with the National Academies of Science and serves as a nonprofit organization devoted to providing leadership on health care.
 Lifelong Learning MOC requirement of ABMS board certified diplomates to participate in high-quality, unbiased educational and self-assessment activities.
 Often referred to as Part II.
 Maintenance of Certification (MOC) A process or program by which a board-certified physician continues to remain certified.
 Also referred to as Continuous Certification or Continuing Certification by some boards.
 Medical Knowledge MOC requirement of ABMS board-certified diplomates to participate in high-quality, unbiased educational and self-assessment activities.
 Often referred to as Part II.
 National Provider ID (NPI) The NPI is a Health Insurance Portability and Accountability Act (HIPAA) Administrative Simplification Standard.
 It is a unique identification number for covered healthcare providers.

-Program and Activity Reporting System (PARS) All accredited providers in the ACCME System are required to submit data about their activities and programs in the Program and Activity Reporting System (PARS).
+Term or Acronym Definition Program and Activity Reporting System (PARS) All accredited providers in the ACCME System are required to submit data about their activities and programs in the Program and Activity Reporting System (PARS).
 Patient Safety While not a formal MOC requirement per the ABMS, some boards have a requirement that some activity(ies) completed as part of meeting MOC requirements cover patient safety topics.
 Practice Assessment MOC requirement of ABMS board-certified diplomates to engage in ongoing assessment and improvement activities to improve patient outcomes and demonstrate use of evidence and best practices compared to peers and national benchmarks.
-Often referred to as Part IV.
-Self-Assessment MOC requirement of ABMS board-certified diplomates to participate in high- quality, unbiased educational and self-assessment activities.
+Self-Assessment Often referred to as Part IV.
+MOC requirement of ABMS board-certified diplomates to participate in high-quality, unbiased educational and self-assessment activities.
 Often referred to as Part II.
 Some boards may refer to activities that include diplomate self-assessment as SAMs (Self-Assessment Modules).